jinkebj/leetcode/leetcode/MinimumMovesToEqualArrayElements.md

 **Analysis:**
 ```
-Adding 1 to n - 1 elements is the same as subtracting 1 from one element, w.r.t goal of making the elements in the array equal.
+Adding 1 to n - 1 elements is the same as subtracting 1 from one element.
 So, best way to do this is make all the elements in the array equal to the min element.
 sum(array) - n * minimum
 ```